-The notional amounts of these derivative financial instruments are not recorded in the financial statements.
-Derivatives are recorded at fair value on the statement of financial position.
-The fair value of the derivative financial instrument liability at December 31, 2021 was \$34,358 (2020 - \$nil).
+The notional amounts of these derivative financial instruments are not recorded in the consolidated financial statements.
+Derivatives are recorded at fair value on the consolidated statement of financial position.
+The fair value of the derivative financial instrument liability at December 31, 2022 was \$nil (2021 - \$34,358).